Dietrich Bonhoeffer

 - What is Dietrich Bonhoeffer most known for in Christian history?

-- Dietrich Bonhoeffer is most known for his opposition to the Nazi regime and his role in the Confessing Church, which resisted the Nazification of German Protestant churches.
-He was executed in 1945 for his involvement in a plot to assassinate Adolf Hitler.
-His theological writings, particularly on discipleship and ethics, have had a lasting impact on Christian thought.
+- Dietrich Bonhoeffer is most known for his resistance to the Nazi regime and his theological writings that challenged the church to stand against injustice.
+He was a key figure in the Confessing Church, which opposed the Nazi-influenced German Christian movement.
+Bonhoeffer was executed in 1945 for his involvement in a plot to assassinate Adolf Hitler.

 - What were Dietrich Bonhoeffer's most important works?

-- Bonhoeffer's most important works include 'The Cost of Discipleship' (1937), which explores the concept of costly grace, and 'Life Together' (1939), which discusses Christian community.
-His 'Letters and Papers from Prison,' published posthumously in 1951, provide insight into his thoughts during his imprisonment and have been influential in understanding his later theology.
+- Dietrich Bonhoeffer's most important works include 'The Cost of Discipleship' (1937), which critiques 'cheap grace' and calls for genuine Christian commitment, 'Life Together' (1939), which explores Christian community, and 'Letters and Papers from Prison' (published posthumously in 1951), which contains his reflections during imprisonment.

 - What were Dietrich Bonhoeffer's most influential theological ideas?

-- Bonhoeffer's influential ideas include the distinction between cheap grace and costly grace, emphasizing that true discipleship requires sacrifice.
-He also introduced the concept of 'religionless Christianity,' suggesting that faith should be lived out in practical, ethical action rather than mere ritual.
-His idea of the church as a community for others has also been significant in ecumenical and social justice movements.
+- Bonhoeffer's influential ideas include the distinction between 'cheap grace' and 'costly grace,' emphasizing the true cost of following Christ.
+He also proposed the concept of 'religionless Christianity,' suggesting that the church should focus on serving others rather than maintaining religious institutions.
+His ideas on responsible action in the face of evil and the church as a community of believers have also been significant.

 - What controversies did Dietrich Bonhoeffer engage in — and what was at stake?